1 Bootstrap the test environment

 And run the dummy application generator:

-To succesfully run rake tasks within your project you may need to add the refinerycms-testing gem to your application’s Gemfile, too.
+To successfully run rake tasks within your project you may need to add the refinerycms-testing gem to your application’s Gemfile, too.

 2 Running the tests with Rake